sc-ventures/cloudbreak-documentation/docs/azure-data.md

 You can obtain your access key from the Access keys in your storage account settings.

-Alternatively, it is possible to configure `fs.defaultFS` to use a wasb or wasbs URL.
+Alternatively, it is possible, although not recommended or supported, to configure `fs.defaultFS` to use a wasb or wasbs URL.
 This causes all bare paths, such as /testDir/testFile to resolve automatically to that file system.

 #### Access Path